This portal contains information about the various situations in which the state provides assistance for institutional arrangements (nursing homes).

 - Ministry of Health Assistance in Paying for Hospitalization of Nursing and Mentally Frail Patients on the Ministry of Health's English website

-- Information regarding nursing homes and public assited living at the ministry of social affairs and social services website
+- Information regarding nursing homes and public assisted living on the Ministry of Labor, Social Affairs and Social Services website

 - Information about nursing homes and sheltered housing on the Reut - Mishpacha Metapelet website